SuperWing: a comprehensive transonic wing dataset for data-driven aerodynamic design: Background Summary

 Another bottleneck lies in the limitations of conventional ML architectures when applied to large-scale aerodynamic datasets.
-Recent advances in Transformer-based neural networks have demonstrated strong scalability and the ability to capture complex correlations \cite{wu_transolver_2024, herde_poseidon_2024, xu_self-trans_2024, holzschuh_pde-transformer_2025, zhou_unisolver_2025, luo_mmet_2025}.
+Recent advances in Transformer-based neural networks have demonstrated strong scalability and the ability to capture complex correlations \cite{wu_transolver_2024, herde_poseidon_2024, xu_self-supervised_2024, holzschuh_pde-transformer_2025, zhou_unisolver_2025, luo_mmet_2025}.
 However, most existing studies focus on relatively simple geometries, and their effectiveness on realistic engineering problems remains underexplored.

-To address these challenges, this study contributes a comprehensive dataset that can serve as the foundation for downstream tasks such as building generalizable surrogate models and a benchmark to test the state-of-the-art models.
-We propose a simplified yet expressive geometric parameterization scheme for wing shapes to generate the dataset.
+To address these challenges, this study contributes a comprehensive dataset for clean transonic wings with approximately 30,000 flow-field samples that aim to benefit both the machine learning and the aerospace communities.
+Guided by a survey of representative industrial wing designs, including two benchmarks and two real-world configurations, we propose a simplified yet expressive geometric parameterization scheme for the wing shapes to generate the dataset.
 Unlike baseline-perturbation approaches, our method constructs geometries from scratch using design rules grounded in realistic transonic wing configurations.
 This ensures that the dataset is both diverse and engineering-practical.
-Guided by a survey of representative industrial wing designs, including two benchmark and two real-world configurations, we generated the \textit{SuperWing} dataset, which comprises near 30,000 flow-field samples.

-On this basis, we trained two state-of-the-art Transformer architectures, Vision Transformer (ViT) \cite{dosovitskiy_vit_2021} and Transolver \cite{wu_transolver_2024}.
-Their predictive accuracy is tested within the dataset and on out-of-distribution benchmark wing shapes to demonstrate the usability of the proposed dataset.
-The dataset is released at \href{https://huggingface.co/datasets/yunplus/SuperWing}{https://huggingface.co/datasets/yunplus/SuperWing}..